mantidproject/mantid/docs/source/release/v3.11.0/reflectometry.rst

   - When reduction is paused, the interface will finish reducing the current row before pausing.
   - Changing item selection while paused will cause the newly selected items to be processed instead.
   - Altering data within a row while paused will set that row and its containing group unprocessed.
 Adding/removing rows from a group will also set the group unprocessed.
+  - Deleting or renaming output workspaces of processed rows/groups will set that row/group unprocessed.

 - During reduction, rows and groups that have been successfully processed are highlighted green.